 It’s fairly straight forward, but things that are lubricated slide easier than things that are dry.

 To avoid friction and wraps crossing, work the wraps down the line, slowly until they are lined up neatly next to each other.
 Then slowly apply pressure and cinch the knot but pulling on the tag end and mainline simultaneously until the knot feels snug.

-Most avid anglers can tie a good knot in a matter of seconds, but you should always slow down on the tightening or cinching step to make sure your knot is neat and properly secured to the eye of the hook or bait.
+Most avid anglers can tie a good knot in a matter of seconds, but you should always slow down on the tightening or cinching step to make sure your knot is neat and so you're not compromising the line with too much friction.

 Pull on it to make sure

-Once you have the knot tied down, grab your lure or hook in one hand the and the mainline in the other hand and give it a tug or two to make sure it’s solid and ready for action.
+Once you have the knot tied down, grab your lure or hook in one hand the and the mainline in the other hand and give it a hard pull or two or maybe a sharp tug to ensure it’s solid and ready for fishing.